How long does it take to charge an electric car with a 7kW charger?

 1. Temperature

-In significant changes in weather – hot or cold – batteries take the brunt of the changing seasons, resulting in reduced battery performance.
-Unfortunately, this means that charging will be less efficient in peak summers and chilly winters, taking longer than usual.
-In fact, the optimal temperature for an EV battery is 21.5 C, meaning your EV charging will be the best in this state.
+In significant changes in weather – hot or cold – EV batteries take the brunt of the changing seasons.
+This, unfortunately, results in reduced battery performance.
+Regretably, this means that charging will be less efficient in peak summers and chilly winters, taking longer than usual.
+In fact, the optimal temperature for an EV battery is 21.5 C, meaning your EV charging will be the best – and most consistent – in this state.

 Don’t worry – there are ways to caveat these seasonal dips.
-Use specific EV driving tips for summer and winter to maximise EV range and improve battery performance.
-For example, take advantage of preconditioning, and pre-heat your EV in winter and pre-cool your EV in summer to ensure your battery is at its optimal temperature.
+Use specific EV driving tips for summer and winter to maximise EV range and improve battery performance, such as taking advantage of pre-conditioning.
+Easily pre-heat your EV in winter and pre-cool your EV in summer with this unique feature to ensure your battery is at its optimal temperature.

 2. Your electric vehicle’s maximum onboard charging rate